cjrentier/ION-API-viaPostman/README.md

 ## Postman
 ### Environment
 Go to the Environment of that Workspace
-  * Import the postman_environment.json and note the name (this is the Tenant from the environment file but can be renamed)
+  * Import the postman_environment.json and note the name (this is the name of the Authorized App from the environment file but can be renamed)
   * Now the environment can be used for other Collections

 ### Collections